jc23729/node-express-2/bankly/bugs.md

 Bug #3
-The getAll() method on the User class had unncessary paramaters for username and password.
+The getAll() method on the User class had unncessary paramaters for username and password, you wouldn't want to be able to get a persons sensitive information.

 Models/user.js